Begin With Defining Your Long-Term Personal and Business Goals

-You are beginning to think about retirement.
-You have been actively involved in building your business for years and have seen its continued success.
-You may have a child in the business, or you may have certain employees who want to take over.
+You have been actively involved in building your business for years and have seen its continued success, but are beginning to think about retirement.
+Your situation may involve a child who is part of the business, or you may have certain employees who want to take over.
 Perhaps you have neither and are wondering who might want to buy the business.
-You have heard of an ESOP, but don’t really know what it is or how it works.
 Your spouse is not involved in the business, but you want to provide for your spouse should you die unexpectedly or become disabled.

 This is a common scenario faced by many business owners.
 How do you leverage the years of hard work you have invested in building a successful business to ensure it continues to flourish through a transfer of leadership to the next generation?
 Further complications can occur when you wish to transition the business to a child who is actively involved in it, but also maintain proportionate distributions to your other children who are not in the business.